Top 12 Best Time Tracking Apps for Freelancers

 4 – Timely

 Timely is one of the automatic time tracking apps that uses AI to track and organise your time.
-The app continually improves its tracking and learns from the user’s edits to the timesheets.
+The app continually improves tracking and learns from the user’s edits to the timesheets.

 Categorisation of Tasks

-Timely will observe your time usage on different tasks and categorise them for you by grouping work together.
+Timely will observe your time usage on different tasks and categorise them by grouping work together.
 The app will automatically add tags and relevant information to the time logs without the user having to do anything.

 5 – Tick